opencodenest/.github/profile/README.md

 # OpenCodeNest 🌐

-Welcome to **OpenCodeNest**, a vibrant hub for **open-source developers** creating innovative and practical coding solutions for the modern world. 🚀
+Welcome to **Open Code Nest**, a vibrant hub for **open-source developers** creating innovative and practical coding solutions for the modern world. 🚀

 At OpenCodeNest, we're all about sharing knowledge, building scalable tools, and fostering a community where developers from all backgrounds can contribute, learn, and grow.
 Join us in shaping the future of software development!

 ## 🚀 Our Mission
 Our mission is simple: to provide high-quality, easy-to-use, and powerful open-source tools that help developers solve problems, streamline workflows, and accelerate development.
-Whether you’re building a personal project, working with a team, or solving complex challenges, **OpenCodeNest** has something for you.
+Whether you’re building a personal project, working with a team, or solving complex challenges, **Open Code Nest** has something for you.

 ## 🛠️ Projects
 Explore a growing collection of open-source projects across multiple programming languages, including **Go**, **Python**, **JavaScript**, and more.
 Each project is designed to be simple to use, well-documented, and community-driven.